From The Neolithic To The Sea::A Journey From The Past To The Present

 Rutlands Arms

 Earl of Rutland and Duke of Rutland are titles in the peerage of England, derived from the traditional county of Rutland.
-The Earl of Rutland was elevated to the status of Duke in 1703 and the titles were merged.
+The Earl of Rutland was elevated to the status of Duke in 1703 and the titles merged.
 The family seat is at Belvoir Castle.

 In the 1970s, the creation of Empingham Reservoir, usually known as Rutland Water, flooded a large section of the county.
 By surface area it is the largest reservoir in England, but by capacity it is exceeded by Kielder Water.